Mostly contracting random maps: Locally constant linear cocycles

 \end{mainprop}

-\begin{rem} Assumption (ii) can be reformulated as follows: either there is no common eigenvector for $A(\omega)$ (i.e., $E=\emptyset$), or there exists a common eigenvector whose corresponding eigenvalue $\rho(\omega)$ has modulus $\geq 1$ for $\mathbb{P}$-almost every $\omega \in \Omega$ (i.e., $E \neq \emptyset$ and is deterministically repelling).
-Some of the results might be expected to remain valid without this assumption. \end{rem}
+A more uniform large deviation estimate was previously obtained by Duarte and Klein~\cite{duarte2020large} for finite-valued locally constant $\mathrm{GL}(2)$-cocycles.
+Proposition~\ref{mainprop:CLT-LD2} holds for not necessarily compactly supported cocycles under the finite exponential moment condition.

 The previous results establish a central limit theorem but do not guarantee that the limiting normal distribution is non-degenerate.
 Additional conditions are necessary to ensure that the variance is strictly positive.
 A positive variance not only reinforces the central limit theorem but also enables sharper results on the rate of convergence, such as the Berry-Esseen theorem and optimal estimates for large deviations.
-To state this result, given a cocycle $A:\Omega \to \mathrm{GL}(m)$ and an $A$-invariant subspace $F$ of $\mathbb{R}^m$, we denote by $A|_F$ the restriction of $A$ to $F$ which can be thought as a $\mathrm{GL}(F)$-valued cocycle.
-Moreover, with this notation, $\Gamma_{A|_F}$ denotes the semigroup generated by the support of $\nu_{A|_F}=(A|_F)_*{\mathbb{P}}$.
+To state this result, given a cocycle $A:\Omega \to \mathrm{GL}(m)$ and an $A$-invariant subspace $F$ of $\mathbb{R}^m$, we denote by $A|_F$ the restriction of $A$ to $F$ which can be thought of as a $\mathrm{GL}(F)$-valued cocycle.